Spider201866/Alan_web/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-The dynamic language loading system has been implemented.
+The dynamic language loading system has been implemented and CSS refactoring (centralization of styles) is largely complete.
 Current focus is on ensuring all translation keys are correctly populated in the JSON files and thorough testing of the internationalization features.
-Upcoming tasks include PWA service worker implementation and further CSS refactoring.
+Upcoming tasks include PWA service worker implementation.

 ## Recent Changes
+- **CSS Centralization and Refinements (June 20, 2025):**
+    - Moved local `<style>` blocks and inline styles from `aboutalan.html`, `home.html`, `atoms.html`, `ear.html`, `eye.html`, `instructions.html`, `skin.html`, and `weblinks.html` into `public/styles/styles.css`.
+    - Created a shared class `.exam-content-container` to consolidate common styling for eye, ear, and skin exam pages, including their `h3` and `p` tags.
+    - Grouped utility classes (color utilities like `.red`, `.highlight`, `.orange`, etc., and general utilities like `.block`, `.clear`, `.boldText`, `.justify`) within the "UTILITY CLASSES" section of `public/styles/styles.css`.
+    - Resolved a 404 error for `lang.jpg` by correcting its path in `styles.css`.
+    - Fixed a visibility issue for the "How to use" button text on `home.html` by ensuring correct translation key usage and updating its CSS to a yellow background with black text for clear visibility.
+    - Adjusted spacing for the ">Practice often<" line on exam pages using the CSS class `.practice-often-spacing` with `margin-top: 30px;`.
+    - Cleaned up empty or commented-out page-specific style sections in `styles.css` after consolidation.

 - **Dynamic Language Loading System Implementation (June 20, 2025):**
     - Replaced the single, large `language.js` file (which embedded all translations) with a new system.
     - Created `public/scripts/language-loader.js` to dynamically fetch individual language JSON files from `public/translations/` on demand, with caching.